ericmdantas/aliv/README.md

 ## What?

-Light, fast, powerful and intuitive one liner live-reloading Node.js server.
+Light, fast and powerful one liner live-reloading Node.js server.

-From the simplest live-reloading server to complex apps that need proxies and https - aliv got you covered.
+From the simplest live-reloading server to complex apps that need compression, proxies and https - `aliv` got you covered.

 ## Why?

-Because some similar modules out there are not that easy to setup, to maintain, or to extend.
+Some similar modules out there are as easy to setup, to maintain, or to extend.
 This one was made on demand for web development, more specific, to Single Page Applications.
 No more silly bugs when refreshing deep routes and then getting 404'd.

-Aliv simplifies a lot of headache we have when developing complex web apps.
-Proxy request/responses, implementing https, refreshing all your browsers with each change, having the server not consuming the whole memory/cpu, etc - was never so easy!
+`aliv` simplifies a lot of headache we have when developing complex web apps.

-You can choose the way to work with aliv: `cli`, `.alivrc` or a `local node module`!
+- Automagically gzip the response of your server;
+- Proxy request/responses;
+- Use HTTPS by simply setting `secure` to `true`;
+- Refresh all your browsers with each file change;
+- Use less memory/CPU possible.

 ## How?

+You can choose the way to work with aliv: `CLI` (terminal), `.alivrc` (config file) or a `local node module`.

 Go to the folder that contains the `index.html` file and run: